 - Once a commitment to an extra-curricular group/activity has been made, a student must follow through with that commitment.
 It is unfair to fellow students and teachers to leave a group/ensemble in mid-production/rehearsal.
 Exceptions may be made but need to be worked out well in advance with staff.

-- Any absences by the student must be discussed with the teacher beforehand and an IAP Absence form must be completed, signed by the parent and submitted prior to the absence.
+- Any absences by the student must be discussed with the teacher beforehand and an IAP Absence form must be completed, and submitted prior to the absence.
 Only valid reasons will be accepted (invalid reasons include: catching up on homework, car-pooling, ‘social’ issues, appointments, work etc.) This form is available on the website and will be posted in various locations within the school.

 - In order to switch extra-curriculars for one season, a completed IAP Exemption form must be completed two weeks ahead of time.
 You may not opt out of auditioned groups.
 This form is available on the website and will be posted in various locations within the school.

-- * Currently not applicable* In order to perform in a specific production, students must be in attendance at school that day, unless the teacher in charge/director has been forewarned of a valid reason, e.g. doctor’s appointment.
+- In order to perform in a specific production, students must be in attendance at school that day, unless the teacher in charge/director has been forewarned of a valid reason, e.g. doctor’s appointment.

-- * Currently not applicable* Students must participate fully in all classes on days of evening performances and rehearsals.
+- Students must participate fully in all classes on days of evening performances and rehearsals.

 - It is the responsibility of WRIAP students to maintain good relations with teachers in all courses.
 When school work will be missed due to field trips, performances, or other such arts commitments, teachers must be notified in advance.